AshridgeTechnologies/elemento/stories/Priority improvements.md

 - ✅ Can select newly added item in list
 - ✅ Ensure Tools shown at startup don't fail
 - ✅ Form validation - false Required on Decimal, conditions applied on empty when not required
-- Can't type a .90 in a decimal input
+- ✅ Can't type a .90 in a decimal input
-- Fix the huge memory leak in Studio - probably the number of versions of code (try changing export to return a pseudo module and using Function)
+- Fix the memory leak in Studio - probably the number of versions of code (try changing export to return a pseudo module and using Function)
-- Run page can enter and run an app from GitHub
 - run.css - needed?  where from?
-- Learn page links to Help and Guides
-- Can't type date into property field